Professor Cancels Course On Hate Speech Amid Contention Over His Use Of Slur

 Professor Emeritus Lawrence Rosen opened his course last week with a question.
 The anthropologist, who has spent four decades teaching at Princeton University, was introducing a class called Cultural Freedoms: Hate Speech, Blasphemy, and Pornography — and his question was meant to shock.

-"What is worse," he asked students last Tuesday, according to the Daily Princetonian, "a white man punching a black man, or a white man calling a black man a n*****?"
+"What is worse," he asked students last Tuesday, according to The Daily Princetonian, "a white man punching a black man, or a white man calling a black man a n*****?"

-The student newspaper reports Rosen, a white man, went on to use the racial slur multiple times during the following discussion, despite increasingly strong objections from some students in attendance.
-Citing student accounts, the Daily Princetonian notes Rosen defended his use of the word as "necessary" and intended to "deliver a gut punch" — but by lecture's end, several students had walked out in protest.
+The student newspaper reports that Rosen, a white man, went on to use the racial slur multiple times in the ensuing discussion, despite increasingly strong objections from some students.
+Citing student accounts, the Princetonian notes Rosen defended his use of the word as "necessary" and intended to "deliver a gut punch" — but by lecture's end, several students had walked out in protest.

 Now, just one week later, the course is no more.
 It was canceled by Rosen after a weeklong storm of debate over the incident, including one criticism that the effect of his words — no matter the intent behind them — "can only be described as personal assault, even though the injuries are not visible on the surface of the skin."
 A handful of national media outlets caught wind of the simmering controversy, as well.

-Note: Editor's note: This post refers frequently to the use of a racial slur.